 ROLES AND RESPONSIBILITIES

-Under the guidance of the Library Director, the Digital Services Manager and the IT Technician will be designated to oversee the library’s information security program.
+Under the guidance of the Library Director, the Digital Services Manager and the IT Support Specialist will be designated to oversee the library’s information security program.
 They will address potential risks to the security, confidentiality, and integrity of confidential information that could result in a compromise.
-The Digital Services Manager and the IT Technician must ensure that the following standards are met on every computing system, equipment, or network with access to confidential information:
+The Digital Services Manager and the IT Support Specialist must ensure that the following standards are met on every computing system, equipment, or network with access to confidential information:

 - Secure computing systems, equipment, and networks with confidential information